Maintaining Hope: Three Decades Living with Ependymoma

 A New Reason to Hope

 Since my teenage years, I have enjoyed reading about medical breakthroughs, particularly immunotherapy.
-For years, I followed the research of Mark Gilbert, M.D., now chief of the Neuro-Oncology Branch at the Center for Cancer Research, NCI, at the NIH.
+For years, I followed the research of Mark Gilbert, M.D., now chief of the Neuro-Oncology Branch at the NCI's Center for Cancer Research at NIH.
 I was hopeful that an immunotherapy trial might be imminent, so I contacted NIH’s neuro-oncology team.

 In February 2018, six months into the trial, my sacrum cracked through S1-S2 vertebrae, causing my spine to collapse.
 This was due to the destructive nature of the tumor that had eroded the sacrum and surrounding spinal bones.
 I was temporarily paralyzed.
 After two weeks of bed rest, I had a 13-hour neurosurgery to stabilize my spine and in the process, the surgeon removed approximately 25 percent of the tumor.